cjacker/opensource-toolchain-8051/README.md

 If you use breadboard to setup a minimum system, be careful with the POWER ON RESET circuit.
 Usually, the POR circuit should be 'VCC->10uf capacitor->RESET->10k resistor->GND'. and the EA pin should connect to VCC if there is no external storage.

-And you should connect the inverted RESET signal directly to RESET pin of AT89S5x:
+And you should connect the inverted RESET signal directly to RESET pin of AT89S5x.

+The simple inverter and por circuit I use looks lik:

 ```
              (Reset Inverter)      (Power On Reset)